A version of this post was originally published in Business 2 Community.

 4. Reaching Geo-targeted Audiences

 It’s critical for shopper marketers to reach specific audience demographics for two reasons: 1) many retailers are regionally based; and 2) they want to reach a particular sub-group of shoppers or stores.
-Because of their need for audience specificity, shopper marketers find that power-middle influencers (individuals with followings of between 10,000 and 250,000) connect better with their local communities than top-tier or celebrity influencers.
+Because of their need for audience specificity, shopper marketers find that micro-influencers and mid-tier influencers (individuals with followings of between 2,500 and 250,000) engage audiences at a higher rate than top-tier or celebrity influencers.
 Marketers can use influencer marketing to identify which pieces of content will perform best with which geo-target and then amplify that content to look-alike audiences using paid social.

 5. Creating Content that Drives Action